Akshmit/openmuse/README.md

 # OpenMuse

-**A personal agent with a browser, terminal, files, and work that keeps going.**
+**A personal agent with a browser, terminal, files, and work that keeps going and works with any agent harness.**

 Ask for an outcome.
 Follow the plan, review actions, and come back to the result.
 Built with CopilotKit React Native for iOS, Android, and web.